amitgu22/reward-service/README.md

-API documentation available for below functionality
+## API documentation available for below functionality

 http://localhost:8081/swagger-ui/index.html#/

-       -> Registering a new customer
+       -> Registering / Deleting / Modifying a new customer
-       -> Adding a transactions
+       -> Adding / Deleting / Modifying / Retreiving a transactions
        -> Linking a transaction to the customer
        -> All available loyalty poits based on the pre connditions per customer -> All pending loyalty points per customer